 - If there’s a chain of argument, every link in the chain must work (including the premise) — not just most of them.

 - When faced with two hypothesis that explain the data equally well, choose the simpler.

 - Always ask whether the hypothesis can be, at least in principle, falsified.

 By adopting these deterrents of falsehood responsibly we become better equipped for dealing with the real world.
 And the more frequently we apply these rules to everyday living the more likely they become habit, then culture, then adopted by our education system.
 How different would the world be if instead of standardized testing school children were forced to master a Bullshit Detection Kit and to idolize the gainful pursuit of asking questions?
 It would be amazing, especially to sit in a room full of third graders and hear one of them say, “No, no, no, no, no. That’s bullshit, and here’s why…”

 But if hoaxes are motivation to acquiring better tools for things like critical thinking, asking questions, and mindful deliberation, doesn’t that make them beneficial?
 Shouldn’t we encourage pranksters, tricksters, and dirty rascals to hit us with their best shot?
-A worse case scenario is a world that only asks us to use our toolkit sparingly, or one that tries to rub out hoaxes altogether.
+A worst-case scenario is a world that only asks us to use our toolkit sparingly, or one that tries to rub out hoaxes altogether.
 Our ability to examine and investigate would be so undercooked it would be like throwing a frozen chicken onto the kitchen table and then yelling upstairs at the kids, "Supper's ready!"

-A well thought out hoax is not just a celebration of creative expression but also the opportunity for investigation.
+A well-conceived hoax is not just a celebration of creative expression but also the opportunity for thoughtful investigation.
 Hoaxes better prepare citizens for careful reasoning and thus better preparation for life.
 Hoaxes can be a riot of fun.
 We should all glorify a good hoax.
-They are the seeds that germinate critical thinking and thoughtful question asking, and I can’t wait for the next one.
+They are the seeds that germinate critical thinking, and I can’t wait for the next one.